Hildesheim Invaders

 The Hildesheim Invaders are an American football team founded in 1983 from Hildesheim, Germany.

-The club's greatest success has been promotion to the American football Bundesliga, now the German Football League the highest level league, in 1989 where it played for two seasons until 1991.
+The club's greatest success has been promotion to the American football Bundesliga, now the German Football League in 2023, the highest level league, in 1989 where it played for two seasons until 1991.
 A division title in the German Football League 2 in 2015 earned the club the right to return to the highest level of play in Germany, should it meet the licensing requirements, which they did.

-The team currently as of 2022 plays again in the GFL2.
+The team currently as of 2024 plays again in the GFL Nord.

 History

 Formed in 1983 the Invaders entered the northern division of tier two 2.
 Bundesliga from 1986.
 The club won division championships at this level in 1986 and 1989 with the latter earning it promotion to the American football Bundesliga.
 Hildesheim played for two seasons at this level, coming fourth in its division in 1990 but finishing last the year after, losing all ten season games.
 From 1992 to 1994 and, again, from 1996 to 2000 the team played in the 2.
 Bundesliga again, dropping down to the Regionalliga for a season in 1995.